What can I do with a degree in Sociology?

 On completion of my MA Social Research, I was keen to be able to apply what I’d learned in whatever employment I took up.
 My initial job search was extensive, covering many fields and disciplines including academia and further research.
 As my search progressed I found myself more and more drawn to jobs that used research creatively, having been particularly inspired by a module called Visual Sociology whilst I was at Warwick.

 I now work as a freelancer in documentary film making.
 Starting my career at Latimer, a youth-centred social enterprise, committed to affecting social change through creative media and film production.
-Here, alongside film campaigns on social issues, I got my first experience on a television documentary for Channel 4 looking at Dog Fighting.
+Here, alongside film campaigns on social issues, I had my first experience on a television documentary for Channel 4 looking at Dog Fighting.
 From there I moved to working at VICE Media on documentaries covering issues such as LGBT rights and culture, drag and gender play and body modification.
 I'm now a freelance Assistant Producer for TV documentary and am currently working on a BBC 2 series about social mobility.
 Although many of my colleagues came to filmmaking through studying media or at film school, I’ve found that the process of social research lends itself to documentary.
 Most importantly, this MA provided me with broad experience that opened up many avenues for work on graduating.

 - Sophie Perrins